as

 • Added custom editors for specific file types, enabling developers to visualize data through double-clicking files in the IDE.

-• Improved error messaging system to provide actionable, detailed feedback for environment setup issues, enabling developers to independently troubleshoot using CLI and Vega Studio performance tools.
+• Added an improved error messaging system.
+This system provides actionable, detailed feedback for environment setup issues, enabling developers to independently troubleshoot using CLI and Vega Studio performance tools.

-• Improved Vega manifest validation.
-This real-time validation for Vega manifest.toml files, provides immediate feedback on errors and formatting issues directly in VS Code.
+• Added an improved Vega manifest validation.
+This real-time validation for Vega manifest.toml files provides immediate feedback on errors and formatting issues directly in VS Code.

 Vega Web App dependency update